 “The Albany” 24.99 per person Choose 2 Down Home Dishes and 4 of Paula’s Famous Sides for the table.

-“The Savannah” 26.99 per person Choose 3 Down Home Dishes and 4 of Paula’s Famous Sides for the table. “
+“The Savannah” is $26.99 per person Choose 3 Down Home Dishes and 4 of Paula’s Famous Sides for the table. “

 The Georgia” 28.99 per person Choose 4 Down Home Dishes and 4 of Paula’s Famous Sides for the table.”

-Now this is current pricing as I write this blog.
+Now, this is the current pricing as I write this blog.
 Check the website for current pricing when you are traveling.